What is Severe Asthma?

 Monoclonal antibodies (biologics) are injections provided either every 2, 4 or 8 weeks which block the pathways that cause inflammation (swelling, sensitivity, mucus production) in the airways.

-Biologic therapies are ground-breaking as they interrupt the processes that are regularly activated in a person with severe asthma that lead to the inflammation of the airways.
+Biologic therapies are ground-breaking as they interrupt the processes that cause inflammation of the airways in a person with severe asthma.
+These medications target chemical signals called interleukins, that act as “links in the chain” of airway inflammation.
+Blocking a signal can break the chain and reduce inflammation.

 They currently include:

 This can be prescribed for adults and adolescents 12 years and older whose severe asthma is caused by ‘type 2 inflammation’.
-Dupixent targets and blocks the interleukins IL-4 and IL-13, that are triggered when the body’s immune system overacts to an allergen or infection.
-IL-4 and IL-13 can cause type 2 inflammation leading to asthma symptoms
+Dupixent targets and blocks the interleukins IL-4 and IL-13.

 This can be prescribed for adults and adolescents 12 years and older with severe asthma.
-It targets the IL-5 receptor, specifically caused by high levels of eosinophils
+It targets the IL-5 receptor and reduces the number of eosinophils.

 This may also be prescribed for adults and adolescents 12 years and older with severe asthma.
-It also targets IL-5, caused by high levels of eosinophils
+It also targets IL-5 and reduces the number of eosinophils

 This medicine may be prescribed for adolescents and adults with moderate to severe asthma caused by allergic pathways, as indicated by high levels of IgE